Henrique-FB/Henrique-FB.github.io/_site/Dwarf Fortress Server.md

----
-layout: default
-title: DF Server
-permalink: /projects/df_server
----

 # Dwarf Fortress Server

-<p class="emphasized">If you are here just to have a quick sniff around my portfolio, I recommend only reading sections with this bookmark on the title 📚.
+**If you are here just to have a quick sniff around my portfolio, I recommend only reading sections with this bookmark on the title 📚.
 They are more concise, to the point and have less creative writing mixed in.
-Likely what you are looking for.</p>
+Likely what you are looking for.**

 # Introduction